oxnue82/B2_Project/README.md

   -  J. Meena (Y22ACS466)
   -  G. RamTeja (L22ACS599)

-Agricare is a full-stack web application that uses deep learning to detect diseases in crop leaves and recommend suitable treatments.
+Smart Agricultural Crop Disease Detection is a web application that uses deep learning to detect diseases in crop leaves and recommend suitable treatments.
 Users can upload images of crop leaves and receive real-time predictions along with product recommendations.

 ---